 - Move away from outside windows.
-If the windows in your offices are supplied with blinds, close the blinds (this will provide protection from broken glass). - Do not panic. - If evacuated, lock all desk drawers and take all items of value with you. - If evacuated, use a route that is in the building interior and stay away from large expanses of glass and windows. - Use the stairwells rather than the elevators. - If evacuated, do not return to your office until advised to do so. - Look at the Operations Status Board at http://statusboard.uvaemergency.virginia.edu for the latest information on schedule changes or call the closings and delays telephone lines (434-924-7669 or 434-243-7669).
+If the windows in your offices are supplied with blinds, close the blinds (this will provide protection from broken glass). - Remain calm. - If directed to evacuate: - o Take all items of value with you. - Use a route that is in the building interior and stay away from large expanses of glass and windows. - Use the stairwells rather than the elevators. - Do not return inside the building until advised by emergency response personnel that it is safe to do so. - Look at the Operations Status Board at http://statusboard.uvaemergency.virginia.edu for the latest information on schedule changes or call the Weather or Emergency Event Status Messages hotlines (434-924-7669 or 434-243-7669).

-University Operations
+Changes to University Operations

 As a general practice, the University makes every effort to maintain its normal schedule of operation.
-However, the University may decide to alter the start or close of the working day under extreme emergency conditions; only the President or the EVP/COO has this authority.
-No dean or faculty member is authorized to cancel a regularly scheduled class because of inclement weather.
+However, the University may decide to alter the start or close of operations during emergencies.
+Only the President or the Executive Vice President & Chief Operating Officer has this authority.
 Special programs that involve travel away from the University (field trips, evening classes, or other activities) may be canceled by the responsible dean if, in the dean's judgment, extreme weather conditions require it.

-The University will announce full and partial shift modifications through various media sources.
-The Office of University Communications will provide announcements to local television and radio stations to cover all day, evening, night, and weekend University work schedules.
+The University will announce full and partial modifications to the schedule through various media sources.
+University Communications will provide announcements to local television and radio stations to cover all day, evening, night, and weekend University work schedules.
 Standardized messages covering employees of both the University and the Medical Center will be broadcast.

-Subsequent Procedures/Information
+Subsequent Procedures and Information

-- Listen to weather-alert radios to stay informed of real-time traffic information, latest road reports, or listing of closed roads during a major winter weather event. - Also monitor commercial radio, television and the Internet.
+- Listen to weather-alert radios to stay informed of real-time traffic information, latest road reports, or listing of closed roads during a weather event. - Also monitor commercial radio, television, and the Internet.